 Technician: You're welcome.
 The device you call your computer is just the monitor.
 And the device you just referred to as your "hard drive" is actually the main computer.
 It does contain among other things a hard drive, though.
 When you leave work at night, you should really lock your computer.
 Otherwise anyone can turn on your monitor and access your PC data.
 I will email you instructions on how to do that.

-Customer: Great!
-Thanks!
+Customer: Great news!
+All my documents seem to be here.
 I was so worried that I might have lost all my data.

 End of dialog.
 Note: Support technicians often have other responsibilities when they're not helping end users.
 Always check the knowledge base or community forums first—and treat tech support with respect!